-MadeToPrint uses a folder in the users preferences section to store data, e.g. a logfile and the MadeToPrint jobs.
+MadeToPrint uses a preferences folder in the users preferences section to store data, e.g. a logfile and the MadeToPrint Output Jobs.

 This preferences folder is a separate folder for each InDesign version, and also for each InDesign Server instance.
 The folder can be found here:

 %APPDATA%\axaio software\Adobe InDesign X\MadeToPrint Plug-In\

 %APPDATA%\axaio software\Adobe InDesign X Server\MadeToPrint_Plugin_YYYYY\